hakichris/Budget/README.md

 # 📖 Budget <a name="about-project"></a>

-## Ia mobile web application where you can manage your budget: you have a list of transactions associated with a category, so that you can see how much money you spent and on what
+## A mobile web application where you can manage your budget: you have a list of transactions associated with a category, so that you can see how much money you spent and on what.
+Note: it is only made for mobile screen, if you are using laptop screen, Kindly shrink it for better view and interaction. thanks!

   <ul>
     <li>View Budget for the logged in user </li>